CaNS-World/CaNS/docs/INFO_INPUT.md

 dims(1:2) = 2, 2, ipencil_axis = 1
 ```

-This line set the grid and orientation of the computational subdomains.
+This line set the domain decomposition and orientation of the computational subdomains.

 `dims` is the **processor grid**, the number of domain partitions along the first and second decomposed directions (which depend on the selected default pencil orientation). `dims(1)*dims(2)` corresponds therefore to the total number of computational subdomains.
 Setting `dims(:) = [0,0]` will trigger a runtime autotuning step to find the processor grid that minimizes transpose times.
 Note, however, that other components of the algorithm (e.g., collective I/O) may also be affected by the choice of processor grid.

-`ipencil_axis` sets the default orientation of the computational subdomains (or pencils), being one of [1,2,3] for [X,Y,Z]-aligned pencils.
-X-aligned is the default if this option is not set, and should be optimal for all cases except for Z implicit diffusion, where using Z-pencils are recommended if `dims(2) > 1` in the input file; see the description of the `&numerics` namelist below.
+`ipencil_axis` sets the **orientation of the computational subdomains** (or pencils), being one of [1,2,3] for [X,Y,Z]-aligned pencils.
+X-aligned is the default if this option is not set, and should be optimal for all cases except for Z-implicit diffusion, where using Z-pencils are recommended if `dims(2) > 1` in the input file; see the description of the `&numerics` namelist below.

 # about the `&cudecomp` namelist under `input.nml`